Berlevåg Church

-Berlevåg Church (Berlevåg kirke) is a parish church of the Church of Norway in Berlevåg municipality in Troms og Finnmark county, Norway.
+Berlevåg Church (Berlevåg kirke) is a parish church of the Church of Norway in Berlevåg Municipality in Finnmark county, Norway.
 It is located in the village of Berlevåg.
 It is the church for the Berlevåg parish which is part of the Varanger prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, concrete church was built in a long church style in 1960 by the architect Hans Magnus.
 The church seats about 300 people.

 History

 Historically, the Berlevåg area was part of the Tana Church parish, meaning that residents had to travel to Rustefjelbma which was a long, arduous journey.
 In 1869, a small annex chapel was built in Berlevåg that was used by the local residents.
 In 1885-1886, the old chapel was torn down and a new church was built on the same site.
 The new church was consecrated on 9 September 1886.
 By the 1930s, the church was in need of repair and upgrades, so an extensive renovation was begun in July 1939.
 After 15,000 kr in work was completed, the church was re-consecrated on 7 April 1940 by the Bishop Wollert Krohn-Hansen.